 - You have leads coming in, but opportunities are getting lost because it can be difficult to track many leads at once through your multi-step sales process.

 - You close a sale, but then the handoff to the fulfillment team isn’t always a smooth process, causing your company to look unprofessional.

 - Once your clients are done working with you, they don’t always hear from you again.
 You fear you could be missing out on repeat business.

-These are common problems, and they highlight why growing businesses, especially consultants, need sales pipeline automation to make sure that follow-up happens at the right time, every time.
+These are common problems, and they highlight why growing businesses, especially consultants, need a type of business automation called sales pipeline automation to make sure that follow-up happens at the right time, every time.

 Just to be clear, sales automation doesn’t have to be robotic.
 You can use automation to send out highly personalized communications and prompt your team to take individual action with prospects and clients that make them feel like you really care about them.

 Let’s walk through how you can use a sales pipeline, combined with a CRM and email and text automation, to give your prospects and clients a better experience while saving your team hours of work every week.

 What is an automated sales pipeline?